Welding Electrode Manufacturing

 5) Qc of Raw Materials for Welding Electrode Manufacturing

 It is necessary to test materials before welding electrode manufacturing.
-All the materials need to be tested and each item of results should compare with its specification range. each number inserted in this sheet will compare with the related spec.
+All the materials need to be tested and each item of results should compare with its specification range. each number inserted in this sheet will compare with the related specification.

 Final QC sheet of Raw Materials